epam/edp-install/README.md

 a particular image and if needed some files for the build.

 4) oc-templates
-Contains Openshift templates files that are used during EDP deployment or to perform other actions like adding business application, adding environments, adding autotest and etc.
+Contains Openshift templates files that are used during EDP deployment or to perform other actions like adding environments, adding autotest and etc.

 In order to have a more flexible solution, all these files which are copied to some particular project